-To this end, and depending on the details of the project, input is collected from citizens, consumers or users on questions such as: do the affected parties benefit in the intended manner from a proposed policy?
+Understanding is the first step.
+To this end, and depending on the project, input on various questions is collected from citizens, consumers and other groups involved.
+For example, will those affected benefit from a proposed policy in the intended manner?
 How do citizens experience public services and where do they see potential for improvement?
-Are forms, applications and legal language easy to understand and clear?
-Is the information provided to consumers helpful? wirksam regieren works interdisciplinarily and builds on the latest findings of the empirical social sciences.
+Are forms, applications and legal language clear and easy to follow?
+Is the information provided to consumers helpful?
+Wirksam regieren takes an interdisciplinary approach and builds on the latest findings of the empirical social sciences.
 For example, behavioural and decision sciences provide insights into how people deal with information or perceive processes.

-Wherever appropriate, citizens are involved in this process of developing design alternatives.
-Citizens’ experiences and viewpoints are thus taken into account.
+After the understanding stage, design alternatives are developed for a proposed policy.
+Wherever possible, citizens are involved in this process of developing or improving proposed policies.
+In this way, their experiences and viewpoints are taken into account.

-The various design options are empirically tested with a view to their actual effect, user-friendliness or clarity.
-Issues can be identified early on to optimize delivery and implementation.
+The various design options are tested empirically and under realistic conditions with a view to their actual effect, user-friendliness or clarity.
+Issues can be identified early on to optimise delivery and implementation.

 Effectiveness requires evidence